spiffe/spiffe/standards/WIT-SVID.md

 The timestamp at which this WIT-SVID became valid.
 The meaning of this claim and the structure of its value is defined by [RFC7519][6].

-The `nbf` claim SHOULD be present and validators MUST reject WIT-SVIDs when the time indicated by `nbf` is in the future.
+The `nbf` claim MAY be present and validators MUST reject WIT-SVIDs when the time indicated by `nbf` is in the future.

 Notably, this value may be set to a time shortly in the past relative to the time of issuance, this permits a certain degree of clock skew between validator and issuer.